-- Security Services personnel will test the indoor security call boxes in each building monthly to ensure that they are operational. - Security Services personnel will test the parking lot security call boxes (code blue units) weekly to ensure they are operational. - Facilities Department inspects all campus fire extinguishers monthly and replaces those requiring service.
+- Security Services personnel will test the security call boxes in each building monthly to ensure that they are operational. - Facilities Department inspects all campus fire extinguishers monthly and replaces those requiring service.
 Fire extinguishers are inspected annually by an outside vendor.
 Security Services shall assist in the selection and placement of new extinguishers. - Facilities Department will test safety showers at least every six months. - Each science lab is responsible for inspecting and testing their emergency eye wash equipment monthly.
 The testing must be documented on the tag provided by Facilities Department.
-The Facilities Department must be notified immediately of equipment that requires service. - The Facilities Department in conjunction with Security Services should test at least annually the emergency lighting and emergency power system(s) in each of the Brightpoint buildings to ensure that they are operational. - A member of the Safety and Security Committee will test Tyler Alert monthly.
+The Facilities Department must be notified immediately of equipment that requires service. - The Facilities Department in conjunction with Security Services should test at least annually the emergency lighting and emergency power system(s) in each of the Brightpoint buildings to ensure that they are operational. - A member of the Safety and Security Committee will test Brightpoint Alert monthly.